Edmonton Oilers: Collapse and 10-year playoff drought (2006–2015)

 On December 15, 2014, after 31 games of the 2014–15 season, MacTavish announced Dallas Eakins had been terminated as head coach.
 MacTavish assumed the role of interim coach while Todd Nelson transitioned into the role for the remainder of the season.
 Nelson was previously serving as the head coach of the Oklahoma City Barons, the Oilers' then-AHL affiliate.
 Three days later, the Oilers released a statement that their affiliation with the Barons would cease at the end of the season.

 Following Edmonton's decision not to renew affiliation with the Barons, the Oilers relocated their AHL franchise from Oklahoma City, Oklahoma, to Bakersfield, California.
 This move was announced on January 29, 2015, as part of the AHL's new Pacific Division, which included the Oilers' affiliation in Bakersfield.
 The following month, on February 25, the team was given its new identity, the Bakersfield Condors.
 On April 2, the Condors released their new logo.
-Off-season moves failed to help the Oilers as they finished behind arizona in the NHL during 2014–15.
-It was also easily their worst season as an NHL team.
+Off-season moves failed to help the Oilers in the 2014–15 season, as the team earned only 62 points in one of their worst seasons as an NHL team.